bbranquinho/skip-the-dishes/README.md

     1. Java
     2. Spring Boot
-    3. Spring Data JPA (Spring JDBCTemplate is a better option and can be used for new developments)
+    3. Spring Data JPA (Spring JDBCTemplate is a better option and it can be used for new developments)
     4. Spring REST Docs
     5. Event Store Database (developed by Greg Young)
     6. PostgreSQL